Cocoa: how to show a popover under selected text

 And that’s it.
 Your popover should show underneath the selected text whenever your method gets called.
 If you want to see how this is done step by step in Xcode, check out the video:

 Posted on March 25, 2015, in Cocoa, Developer, Objective-C, Xcode 6, Yosemite and tagged NSTextField, Popover.
 Bookmark the permalink.
-Comments Off on Cocoa: how to show a popover under selected text.
+Leave a comment.